jnields/febs/ReadMe.md

 very much welcome and encouraged to fork this project and see where it goes.

-Also, we'd love to hear from you if you think we are approaching the problem from the wrong direction or if there are better solutions out there
+Also, we'd love to hear from you if you think we are approaching the problem from the wrong direction or if there are better solutions out there that reduce code / effort duplication for a community of front-end developers or a series of projects using the same technologies.

 ### Internal open source customers